RADalian/cube/tutorial/step3.md

 # Update Cube Unit Component From Plane to Cube

+We need to add more `css` code to improve the cube appearance in the browser.
+First, we need make the cube display in the screen center.

 ## Make Cube Unit Display in screen center

 Add the style in the `src\styles.scss` to make the `CubeUnitComponent` display in the screen center.